mohit25bai11342-gif/Smart-Route-Planner/README.md

-# 🚌 Smart Multi-City Route Planner
+# 🚌 Smart  Route Planner

 ## 📖 Introduction

 Transportation networks contain many stations and routes, making it difficult to manually determine the shortest and most efficient path between two locations.

-This project presents a **Java-based Smart Multi-City Route Planner** that uses graph data structures and **Dijkstra's Shortest Path Algorithm** to find the shortest route between stations.
+This project presents a **Java-based SMART Route Planner** that uses graph data structures and **Dijkstra's Shortest Path Algorithm** to find the shortest route between stations.

 The system supports four cities: